Project Portfolio

 Here are the main projects I have implemented or am currently working on, excluding minor projects such as internship contributions.

-• Duration: One year.
+• Duration: 2+ years

 PhD Dissertation: Hybrid Machine Learning and Numerical Analysis of Cartilage Biomechanics